kleetus/docker-based-gitian-builder/README.md

 ####Example 1

-If I, for instance, clone [Bitcoin Core](https://github.com/bitcoin/bitcoin) on to my build system and compile an executable to become the basis for my bitcoin wallet, then I am choosing to implicitly trust the following aboutthe source code that I just downloaded:
+If I, for instance, clone [Bitcoin Core](https://github.com/bitcoin/bitcoin) on to my build system and compile an executable to become the basis for my bitcoin wallet, then I am choosing to implicitly trust the following about the source code:

 1. It was not tampered with by GitHub company or their agents.
 2. It was not tampered with by a third party with back doors into TLS.
 3. It was not tampered with by parties that are also installed Certificate Authorities or their agents.
 4. That my own build system has not been compromised in any way such that it could affect the security of the final artifact.
 5. The dns system used to resolve names to ip addresses hasn't been tampered with.
-6. That my internet service provider isn't creating a transparent proxy and performing a man-in-the-middle attackof some kind.
+6. That my internet service provider isn't creating a transparent proxy and performing a man-in-the-middle attack of some kind.
 7. There isn't a zero day security flaw in any key software being applied.

 Knowing all of this, I have to decide if its likely that I will receive software that intends to do me harm.